77th Annual Conference

 OCTOBER 15-18, 2023 | CORPUS CHRISTI, TEXAS

-The 77th Annual Conference will be hosted by the Texas Parks & Wildlife Department.
-Please join us at the Omni Hotel in Corpus Christi, Texas, October 15-18, 2023.
+The 77th Annual Conference was hosted by the Texas Parks & Wildlife Department.
+Thank you to all who joined us at the Omni Hotel in Corpus Christi, Texas, October 15-18, 2023.

 The Annual Conference of the Southeastern Association of Fish and Wildlife Agencies is a forum for the exchange of ideas and critical information regarding the management and protection of fish and wildlife resources primarily in the southeast.
 The conference attracts over 500 representatives from state and federal agencies, citizens' organizations, universities, private wildlife research groups, fisheries and wildlife scientists, agency enforcement personnel, and other natural resource-related organizations.